 Examples: Offer free use at specified times of underutilized resources, like massage chairs, aquamassage equipment, relaxation DVDs, plain-vanilla stationary cycles, and so on.

-Example: Schedule selected classes or sessions outdoors during pleasant weather.
+Example: Schedule selected fitness classes or sessions outdoors during pleasant weather.

 Example: Offer a free weekend yoga class at a local shopping center.